 This website was created to bring awareness to a growing epidemic of drug and alcohol abuse in America.
 Most people have a family member or know someone that has been severely and negatively effected due to drugs and alcohol.
 My daughter, Jennifer M. Reynolds was one of those people – she died January 15, 2009 at the age of 29.
 She fought drug addiction for 13 years and in the end couldn’t beat it.
 Most people can’t beat it by their own willpower.
 I fought on her behalf and tried to intervene and save her life using the current laws.
 But these laws failed because they are flawed.
-That is why I am introducing The Jennifer Act.
+That is why I drafted The Jennifer Act.
 It is a way for the family or loved one to intervene and rescue someone from addiction.
 I am advocating The Jennifer Act legislation in 2 states: INDIANA and FLORIDA, but would love to spread this movement to other states as well.

 The current law Floridians have in place is The Marchman Act, which does little more than keep the addicted person for 72 hours to do a drug assessment and then they are released back out on the streets.
 As we all know, 72 hours cannot free someone from the bonds of addiction.
 Also it can cost up to $400.00 (in Pinellas County) to file a Marchman Act on someone, depending on the county.
 Many people cannot afford to pay this fee, especially for such a short-lived result like only 72 hours off the streets.